 Braised lentils seem to pop up in various forms globally, no doubt because people have known for a very long time how good they are for us!
-This recipe for braised lentils is my vegetarian version of one of the staple dishes of Lanzarote – full of herbs and tomatoes, it is a substantial meal if served as a main with garlicky mashed potatoes and makes a fabulous side dish for tapas, scooped up with torn flatbreads.
+This recipe for braised lentils is my vegan version of one of the staple dishes of Lanzarote – full of herbs and tomatoes, it is a substantial meal if served as a main with garlicky mashed potatoes and makes a fabulous side dish for tapas, scooped up with torn flatbreads.

 This is a sponsored post

 How many recipes begin with these ingredients do you think?
 I send my children to gather onions, carrots, tomatoes, garlic, thyme and bay as the base for a meal so often that they are surprised if I go off piste!
-Here I’ve added in vegetarian sausages, paprika, green lentils and green peppers.
+Here I’ve added in vegan sausages, paprika, green lentils and green peppers.
 The smell as it was all bubbling away was mouth watering!

-The original recipe from Lanzarote calls for garlic sausage and bacon which I have replaced with delicious herby vegetarian sausages.
-It also requires the lentils and the meat to be boiled together which would be a disaster for veggie or vegan sausages so I fried mine first and then added them into the pot with everything else towards the end of cooking.
+The original recipe from Lanzarote calls for garlic sausage and bacon which I have replaced with delicious herby vegan sausages.
+It also requires the lentils and the meat to be boiled together which would be a disaster for vegan sausages so I fried mine first and then added them into the pot with everything else towards the end of cooking.
 Luckily I had lovely big tomatoes in my organic veg box last week so they went happily into this dish, unfortunately they are lacking in flavour at this time of year so I adapted the recipe and chucked in some tomato puree to pep it up a bit!

 So, here it is, my adaptation of this flavourful, sunny dish from the beautiful island of Lanzarote down there in the Canaries!